dgwarlug47/notes2/content/blog/Economics/Piketty/Capital in the 21st century.md

 ---
-title: Capitla in the 21st in the century
+title: Capital in the 21st in the century
 order: 4
 description: KKKKKKKKKKKKKKKK
 type: Social Sciences
+publishDate: 2025-03-02
 ---

 # r > g